cs182sp22/cs182_hw1_student/README.md

 Once you are done working run the `collect_submission.sh` script;
 this will produce a file called `assignment1.zip`.
 Upload this file to Gradescope.
+The Gradescope will run an autograder on the files you submit.
+It is very unlikely but still possible that your implementation might fail to pass some test cases due to randomness.
+If you think your code is correct, you can simply rerun the autograder to check check whether it is really due to randomness.

 ### Q1: Fully-connected Neural Network (35 points)
 The IPython notebook `FullyConnectedNets.ipynb` will introduce you to our